Corporate Governance Guidelines

 1. Board Compensation Review.
 The Board, acting through the Compensation Committee, should conduct a review annually of the components and amount of Board compensation in relation to other similarly situated companies.
 Board compensation should be consistent with market practices but should not be set at a level that would call into question the Board’s objectivity.

 2. Board Performance Evaluation.
-The Board, acting through the Corporate Governance and Nominating Committee, should conduct a self-evaluation annually to determine whether it is functioning effectively.
-The Corporate Governance and Nominating Committee should periodically consider the mix of skills and experience that each director brings to the Board to assess whether the Board has the necessary tools to perform its oversight function effectively.
+The Board, acting through the Governance Committee, should conduct a self-evaluation annually to determine whether it is functioning effectively.
+The Governance Committee should periodically consider the mix of skills and experience that each director brings to the Board to assess whether the Board has the necessary tools to perform its oversight function effectively.

 Each committee of the Board shall conduct a self-evaluation annually.
-Each committee’s evaluation should compare the performance of the committee with the requirements of its written charter, and shall be overseen by the Corporate Governance and Nominating Committee.
+Each committee’s evaluation should compare the performance of the committee with the requirements of its written charter and shall be overseen by the Governance Committee.
 The results of each Committee’s evaluation shall be reported to the Board.